myabu-dev/youtube-subtitle-english-japanese-dictionary/README.md

 # YouTube Subtitle English-Japanese Dictionary

 This is an browser extension.
 This extension can loock up English words in YouTube subtitle.
-And You can also register unfamiliar English words in your note and view them later.
+And you can also register unfamiliar English words in your note and view them later.

 ## Download